 Mount Esja is the crown jewel in the mountain tiara surrounding Reykjavík, Iceland’s capital.
 For many, Esja is a natural workout station, with its steep slopes testing your strength in every step and its epic views making it all worthwhile.
 The mountain is the most popular day hiking area in Reykjavík and truly a must for any avid hiker spending some time in the city.

-Esja is a flat-topped mountain, measured 914 meters high located only 10 kilometers from the capital.
-It is a part of a mountain range which frames in the Kjalarnes area and the views from the top reach as far as the brim of Reykjanes peninsula.
-On a clear day, you can even see the next peninsula, Snæfellsnes, and its towering glacier volcano Snaefellsjokull.
+Mount Esja in Iceland is a flat-topped mountain, measured 914 meters high located only 10 kilometers from the capital.
+It is a part of a mountain range which frames in the Kjalarnes area.

 Esjustofa “the house of Esja” is a cozy restaurant and café located right at the foothills of the mountain.
-It is a fantastic stop to make after a good hike up the mountain or for some of the less active members of the group to wait out the adventures of the others.
-This family-friendly place offers yummy meals in a relaxing setting with serene views.
+It is a fantastic stop to make after a good hike up the mountain.
+It’s also a good place for some of the less active members of the group to wait out the adventures of the others.

 Driving from Reykjavík to Esja